Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Simulation Results

-\mysubsection{Methodology}

-\subsubsection{\bf Device mobility}
+In this section, we overview our simulation setup and describe our simulation results.
+Our goal is to evaluate the performance and generalization capabilities of our proposed DRL-based packet forwarding strategy in a mobile wireless network.
+We first describe how we simulate a mobile wireless network (Section \ref{sec:methodology}).
+Then, we describe the different forwarding strategies whose performance we compare against our DRL agent (Section \ref{sec:forwarding-strategies}).
+Next, we overview DRL training performance (Section \ref{sec:training-performance}).
+Finally, we overview DRL testing performance as well as the performance of the other forwarding strategies (Section \ref{sec:testing-performance}).

+\subsection{Methodology}

+Our simulations are done using a custom discrete-time packet-level network simulator that we have implemented in Python3.
+The DRL agents are trained and all strategies are tested using this simulator.
+We use Keras v.2.5.0 \cite{chollet2015keras} and Tensorflow v.2.50 \cite{tensorflow2015-whitepaper} to implement the DNN.
+Table \ref{tab:parameters} gives our simulation parameters.

+\subsubsection{Device Mobility}

+We use two widely-used mobility models: the steady-state {\em random waypoint (RWP)} mobility model \cite{navidi2004stationary,navidi2004improving,le2005perfect} and the original {\em Gauss-Markov (GM)} mobility model~\cite{Liang99:Gauss-Markov}.
+In the RWP model, each device picks a random location and speed, and travels to the chosen location at the chosen speed.
+After that, a device pauses for a random duration, and repeats the above process until the end of the simulation.
+In the GM model, each device is assigned to move with an initial speed and direction, which are then updated at fixed intervals.
+The updated speed and direction values are correlated with the previous values (see details in~\cite{Liang99:Gauss-Markov}).

-We use BonnMotion \cite{aschenbruck2010bonnmotion} to generate mobility traces for devices moving under the steady-state random waypoint mobility model \cite{navidi2004stationary,navidi2004improving,le2005perfect}.
-BonnMotion generates a mobility trace as a sequence of waypoints for each device.
-For example, device $v$'s mobility is a sequence of tuples: $(t_0^v, x_0^v, y_0^v)$, $(t_1^v, x_1^v, y_1^v)$, and so on.
-Because these waypoint tuples occur and are thus recorded at arbitrary points in time, we must convert the tuples to match our simulation timesteps, where each timestep corresponds to one second.
-To do this, in our simulations, the location of device $v$ at each timestep $t$ is calculated by first finding the time interval $[t_k^v, t_{k+1}^v]$ in which $t$ falls in, and then calculating the location at time $t$ via a linear interpolation of $(x_k^v,y_k^v)$, $v$'s location at $t_k$, and $(x_{k+1}^v, y_{k+1}^v)$, $v$'s location at $t_{k+1}$.
+In our simulations, we use BonnMotion \cite{aschenbruck2010bonnmotion} to generate mobility traces for devices moving under the above two models.
+Specifically, for both models, BonnMotion generates a mobility trace as a sequence of waypoints for each device.
+For example, suppose that device $v$'s mobility trace is $(t_0^v, x_0^v, y_0^v)$, $(t_1^v, x_1^v, y_1^v), \ldots, (t_n^v, x_n^v, y_n^v)$.
+Then device $v$ changes its waypoint at time $t_1^v, \ldots, t_n^v$, and moves from location $(x_i^v,y_u^v)$ to location $(x_{i+1}^v,y_{i+1}^v)$ at a constant speed during interval $[t_i^v, t_{i+1}^v]$.
+Since the time points at which the waypoint changes are decided by the mobility model, they do not necessarily coincide with the per-second timesteps in our simulation.
+We therefore calculate the locations of each device $v$ at each timestep $t$ by first finding the time interval $[t_k^v, t_{k+1}^v]$ in which $t$ lies in, and then calculating the location at time $t$ via a linear interpolation of $v$'s locations at $t_k^v$ and $t_{k+1}^v$.

-For training, we use mobility traces of $N_{train}=25$ devices moving in a 500m x 500m area at an average speed of 3 m/s with a speed delta of 2 m/s and transmission ranges of $X_{train}$=30m and $X_{train}$=50m.
-Although not shown, we also trained on larger, more dense networks, but found the smaller networks provided more diversity in the training data.